TeenLife

 CESA Languages Abroad Gap Programs offers high-quality language programs for ALL abilities.
 You can immerse yourself in the language and culture of a country for a few weeks or several months with start dates throughout the year.
 CESA has years of experience and has built relationships with all of the language colleges.

 Invest in your dreams.
 Achieve fluency, see the world, expand your international network – and launch your global future.
 Prepare for an official exam, gain international work experience, and expand your network.
-College credit avail-able allowing you to make progress towards a current or future degree while abroad.
+College credit is available, allowing you to work towards a current or future degree while abroad.
 Study for 6, 9 or 11 months and start in April, June, September or January.
 L

 Learning Differences Gap Year Program